vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![Replica Sets is selected under Workloads in the navigation menu on the left, and at right, Pods status: 1 pending, 1 running is highlighted.
 Below that, a red arrow points at the API deployment in the Pods box.](media/image117.png)

-6. From the navigation menu, select Deployments from the list.
-Note that the api service has a pending status indicated by the grey timer icon, and it shows a pod count 1 of 2 instances (shown as "1/2").
+6. From the navigation menu, select **Deployments** from the list.
+Note that the api service has a pending status indicated by the grey timer icon, and it shows a pod count 1 of 2 instances (shown as `1/2`).

    ![In the Deployments box, the api service is highlighted with a grey timer icon at left and a pod count of 1/2 listed at right.](media/image118.png)

-7. From the Navigation menu, select Workloads.
+7. From the Navigation menu, select **Workloads**.
 From this view, note that the health overview in the right panel of this view.
 You will see the following:

    - One deployment and one replica set are each healthy for the api service.